Fit and fine Suzie Bates looking forward to England tour

 “I guess, in these times, you try not to get too excited.
 Just try to take it day by.
 We haven’t had a tour in a while,” she continued.
 “For me, it’s been a long time between cricket matches and it is exciting to get back with the group.
 We have had so many camps so, it’s going to be nice to have one more camp and get on that plane and start playing some cricket.”

 New Zealand have added players like Thamsyn Newton and Brooke Halliday to their list of contracted players.
-Bates is excited to compete with the young players.
+Bates is excited to compete with her young teammates.

 “Thamsyn is one of the fittest (players).
 We have got some young athletes so, it does push some of us older players even harder in the gym but it’s just exciting to be around and being pushed by some real fit athletes,” she concluded.